Asbury Coward

 Asbury Coward (September 19, 1835 – April 28, 1925) was a school leader, Confederate Army officer, and South Carolina Superintendent of Education.
-He served as Superintendent of The Citadel.
+Coward was highly-regarded by General Robert E. Lee during his Confederate Army service in the American Civil War and later served as 8th Superintendent of The Citadel (then called the South Carolina Military Academy) from 1890 to 1908.

+Biography

 He was born on the Quenby Plantation outside Charleston, South Carolina, and graduated from South Carolina Military Academy (now The Citadel) in 1854.
 He and classmate Micah Jenkins established the King's Mountain Military School in Yorkville in 1855.
 It closed at the start of the American Civil War.
 It reopened after the war but the boarding school struggled with the challenging times and closed.

 During the Civil War, Coward was commissioned as a colonel and served under General James Longstreet in Tennessee and Georgia.
 He was also a member of the 5th South Carolina Cavalry Regiment and an assistant adjutant on Col. David Rumph Jones' staff.
 In one of his reports, Gen. Robert E. Lee described Coward as "one of the best Colonels in his army."

 He served as president of the Kings Mountain, North Carolina, centennial committee.
+He also had ties to the Charleston St. Andrew's Society.

 In 1890, Coward was named Superintendent of The Citadel.
 He remained in that office until 1908 and died in 1925.
 He is buried at Rosehill Cemetery in York County.